jgendron/ProbabilityProcessFootprint/README.md

 ####Overview

-The code blends the directionality of the process mining footprint with the stochastic nature of Markov models and state transition probabilities.
-Code of this type was used to simulate a pilot study to help a team plan for a testing event.
+The code blends the directionality of aprocess mining footprint with the stochastic nature of Markov models and state transition probabilities.
+Code of this type was used to simulate a pilot study to help plan for a testing event.
 The team had no access to field data and no resources to conduct a formal pilot event prior to the main test.
 Recognizing the inherent risks of entering a test “cold”, the team innovated a technique to develop a synthetic dataset for use as if it were actual field data.
 The project focused on testing standard operating procedures that are process-oriented, which require the careful completion of a series of activities to attain a desired end state.
 The code is based on this Pseudocode formulation [Code base](process_sim.py):

 ```
 INIT Traces to empty list